ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Since the value 0 was reserved by unextended UDP proxying, a COMPRESSION_CLOSE capsule with Context ID set to zero is malformed.

-Endpoints MAY close any context regardless of which endpoint registered it.
+Endpoints MAY close any Context ID regardless of which endpoint registered it.
 This is useful for example, when a mapping is unused for a long time.
 Another potential use is restricting some targets (see {{restricting-ips}}).

-Once a registration is closed, endpoints can instead use an uncompressed Context ID to exchange UDP payloads for the given target, if such a context has been registered (see {{uncompressed}}).
+Once a registration is closed, endpoints can instead use an uncompressed Context ID to exchange UDP payloads for the given target, if such a Context has been registered (see {{uncompressed}}).

+Once a Context ID has been closed, that ID cannot be reused; see
+{{Section 4 of CONNECT-UDP}}.

 # Uncompressed Operation {#uncompressed}